neckbosov/algolib/README.md

 # algolib
-library with fast algorithms for olympiad programming
+Library with fast algorithms for olympiad programming